yingshaoxo/Local_Show/README.md

 * Golang restful api for getting file_name and static url
 * reactjs show files in a list (categorized by folder name)
 * integrate with DPlayer
+* could update file list and filter non-video files with one red button

 ___